rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

-Using the **.irem** file from the second iteration of *plink* (in our example named with termination **"_b"**), remove individuals from old popmap so that they are excluded from the analysis (i.e. individuals with too much missing data).
+Using the **.irem** file from the second iteration of *plink* (in our example named with termination **"_b"**), remove any individuals from the first popmap if they did not pass **plink** filters so that they are excluded from the analysis (i.e. individuals with too much missing data).

-Run populations again using the whitelist of loci and the updated popmap file for loci and individuals to retain based on the plink filters.
-Also, make sure your popmap has each island as a single population.
+Now we can run populations again using the whitelist of loci and the updated popmap file for loci and individuals to retain based on the plink filters.

 	populations -b 1 -P ./ -M ./popmap.txt  -p 1 -r 0.5 -W Pr-whitelist --write_random_snp --structure --plink --vcf --genepop --fstats --phylip